 After the data sharing agreement is approved, the status will change to either Agreed – In Effect for general data sharing agreements or Pending Registration for DATA Scheme agreements.

-For DATA Scheme agreements, Pending registration indicates that the data sharing agreement has been formally submitted to the National Data Commissioner.
+- Pending registration indicates that the data sharing agreement has been formally submitted to the National Data Commissioner.
 No further action is required from the parties at this stage.
 The Office of the National Data Commissioner will complete the registration and notify all parties when data sharing is permitted (including where foreign individuals are involved under the Data Availability and Transparency (National Security Measures) Code 2022).
+During the Collaboration in Progress, For Review and For Approval stages, the lead custodian may decide that it is not feasible to share data and refuse the data sharing request.

 The reasons for refusal will help the data requestor understand what the issues are and ensure the lead custodian fulfill requirements under the Data Availability and Transparency Act 2022, if applicable.
+When you have completed the reasons for refusal, selecting Complete will change the status of the data sharing request to Refused.

 If the data sharing request was made by an accredited user under the DATA Scheme, this will be a refusal under the Data Availability and Transparency Act 2022.